ekalalipour/8flow_backend/README.md

 - **Response**: Confirmation message if the deletion is successful.

 # Testing
-  The Cupcake Store API includes a comprehensive suite of automated tests, developed using Jest and Supertest.--
+  The Cupcake Store API includes a comprehensive suite of automated tests, developed using Jest and Supertest.
-  Jest is utilized for its powerful testing capabilities and ease of use, while Supertest is employed for testing HTTP endpoints, ensuring each API route behaves as expected.--
+  Jest is utilized for its powerful testing capabilities and ease of use, while Supertest is employed for testing HTTP endpoints, ensuring each API route behaves as expected.

   These tests cover various functionalities of the API, verifying that all endpoints respond correctly under a range of conditions, including both typical use cases and edge cases.
 ### Run the following command:
 ```